Home / Services / Los Angeles, California

 Water for Los Angeles Construction Crews Under Cal/OSHA Section 3395

 Construction in Los Angeles is booming, and much of it happens in the open under the sun.
 From the Metro D Line extension pushing west along Wilshire Boulevard, to the modernization of Los Angeles International Airport and its Automated People Mover, to the high-rise towers going up downtown, crews across the region spend their days on exposed sites doing hard physical work.
-For every one of those crews, keeping workers hydrated is not optional.
+We have staged water on enough of these sites to know the failure mode by heart: it is never the first hour of the shift, it is two in the afternoon, when the ice is gone and the crew is deepest into the work.
+For every one of those crews, keeping water within reach is not optional.
 It is written into California law.

 The rule is Cal/OSHA Title 8, Section 3395, the state's heat illness prevention standard, and it applies squarely to outdoor construction.
 The core requirement is that employers provide enough fresh, pure, and suitably cool drinking water for each employee to drink at least one quart per hour, which works out to four eight-ounce glasses every hour worked.
 On a full shift in the Los Angeles summer, that adds up fast, and it has to be water the crew can actually reach without leaving the work area for long.